Gregory House: Personality

 Although House's crankiness is commonly misattributed to the chronic pain in his leg, both Stacy and Cuddy have said that he was the same before the infarction.
-To handle the chronic pain in his leg, House takes Vicodin every day, and as a result has developed an addiction to the drug.
+To manage the pain, House takes Vicodin every day, and as a result has developed an addiction to the drug.
 He refuses to admit that he has an addiction ("I do not have a pain management problem, I have a pain problem").
 However, after winning a bet from Cuddy by not taking the drug for a week, he concedes that he has an addiction, but says that it is not a problem because it does not interfere with his work or life.
 In the 2009 season House goes through detox and his addiction goes into remission, so to speak.
 However, it does seem that House may have gotten over his addiction in the season 6 premiere.
 House creator David Shore told the Seattle Times in 2006 that Vicodin is "becoming less and less useful a tool for dealing with his pain, and it's something [the writers] are going to continue to deal with, continue to explore".

 House openly talks about, and makes references to, pornography.
 In "Lines in the Sand", he returns the flirtations of an underage female who is a daughter of a clinic patient.
 He regularly engages the services of prostitutes, of which his former female diagnostic team member Dr. Allison Cameron (Jennifer Morrison), who once had a crush on him, is aware.
 He also likes to gamble, frequently making wagers.

 House speaks multiple languages, demonstrating fluency in English, Spanish, Russian, Portuguese, Hindi, and Mandarin.
 He listens to jazz, plays the piano (as does Hugh Laurie) and has an interest in vintage electric guitars.
 House has often credited guitarist/songwriter Eric Clapton and composer Giacomo Puccini as his biggest musical influences, drawing parallels to those of Hugh Laurie's.
 He is an avid gamer with a preference for handhelds (owning two Sony PSPs and three Nintendo handhelds, two Game Boys and a DS), is known to attend monster truck pulls with Wilson, and watches the soap operas General Hospital and the fictional Prescription Passion, as well as Judge Judy.
 House is a fan of the Philadelphia Phillies and Philadelphia Flyers.
 He is also (as is Laurie) a motorcyclist, riding a Honda CBR1000RR Repsol Edition, license plate Y91, as seen in "Swan Song", "Help Me", "Deception" and "Post Mortem"; otherwise, he drives a Dodge Dynasty sedan.